 3 Sitio(s) de ejecución

-Leonid B recalls: “The communists and the partisans were executed at the monument near the hospital.
-I saw partisans with their families, they were transported at dusk by policemen and Germans.
-I could hear the partisans screaming “we die for Stalin”.
-I could hear the shootings.
-I saw the mass shooting site the next day.
+Leonid B.: “The communists and the partisans were executed at the monument near the hospital.
+I saw the partisans with their families, they were transported by policemen and German soldiers at dusk.
+I could hear the partisans screaming “we die for Stalin."
+I heard the shootings and saw the shooting site the next day.
 The grave was “breathing”.
-I know there were other shootings at the same place”.
+I know other shootings took place at the same site”.
 (Witness N°637, interviewed in Kostyukovichi, on June 15, 2013).

-“After the grave was unearthed, there were among the assassinated: 148 children between 0 to 15 years old, 128 men: among them 43 were 15 to 30 years old, 85 elderly people, 265 women: among them 11 were 5 to 15 years old.
-All the corpses near the Kommunary’s station were almost fully undressed, only in their underwear, some children had their faces and heads wrapped with rags, 31 children under 5 years old had their spinal columns broken.”
+“After the grave was dug up, the following victims were discovered: 148 children 0-15 years old, 128 men, including 43 between the ages of 15 and 30, 85 elderly people and 265 women, including 11 between the ages of 5 and 15.
+All the corpses near the Kommunary station were almost fully undressed, wearing only underwear, some children had their faces and heads wrapped with rags, 31 children under 5 years old had had their spinal columns broken.”
 [Deposition of Leonid B., eyewitness of the shooting of the Jews of Kostyukovichi, made on May 14, 1944, RG 22.022M/7021-88/38].

-After the beginning of the occupation, the Jews were immediately transferred to the ghetto.
-They were forced to work in the quarry-sand.
-According to some sources, a shooting took place in the Orthodox cemetery in November 1941 : 350 Jews were shot that day.
-According to Yahad’s investigation, on September 3, 1942, the Jews were forced to gather after the starost’s request.
-They were told that they would be traveling to Palestine.
-They were brought outside of the town on the way to the Kommunary railway station when the Germans shot them in groups of 50 into pits.
-Before being shot, the Jews were forced to undress, and policemen and Germans collected their valuables.
-The pit was filled by local inhabitants, among them women.
+Kostyukovichi was occupied by the Germans on August 14, 1941 but many of the town's Jews succeeded in leaving beforehand.
+Shortly after the occupation, the Jews were transferred to the ghetto.
+They were forced to work in the sand quarry.
+According to some sources, a shooting took place in the Orthodox cemetery in November 1941: 350 Jews were shot that day.
+According to Yahad field research, on September 3, 1942, the Jews were forced to gather following a request by the local starosta, under the pretext of further displacement to Palestine.
+They were then taken outside of the town towards the Kommunary railway station, when the Germans shot them in groups of 50 into pits.
+Before being shot, the Jews were forced to undress, and had their valuables collected by local policemen and German soldiers.
+The pit was filled in by local residents, including women.
 According to some sources, in March 1943, another 161 Jews were shot near the rope factory.
 On April 14 and 15, 1943, policemen from Kostyukovichi shot another 14 Jews.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?